kimango/Surfs_up/README.md

  - For the lowest temperature, December is lower with 56 degrees farhenheit while June is 64 degrees.
  - The highest temperature goes to the month of June with 85 degrees farhenheit and December with 83 degrees farhenheit.

+## Summary
+Based on the outcome of the analysis-- June has the highest temperature in the year.
+The shop, particularly the ice cream shop would be in demand on that month due to hotter temperature.